E12

 Hoover Dryer Fan / Airflow Fault

-Washer-dryer shows E12 during drying; drum may turn but no heat or cycle aborts
+Washer-dryer shows E12 during drying; the drum may turn but there is no heat or the cycle aborts.

 Advertisements